Steirischer Herbst: 2018–

 In 2018, Ekaterina Degot became the festival's new director.
 Even more so than her predecessor, she united individual parts of the program and conceived steirischer herbst as a "parcours" with exhibitions, installations, and performances distributed throughout the city.
 The visual arts again occupied a more central place than with Oswald and Kaup-Hasler.

+In 2020, Degot became the first festival director to be included in ArtReviews Power 100 list and was also selected by German art magazine Monopol as one of the 100 most influential people in the art world.
 In the face of the COVID-19 pandemic, the festival used different approaches to still take place.
 In 2020, a streaming service featuring video art called Paranoia TV was launched, and in 2021, most events took place outdoors.
 The 2022 and 2023 editions were dominated by the Russian invasion of Ukraine and other crises.
 The edition of 2024 is concepted around a latin word game Horror Patriae between amor patriae, love to the fatherland, and horror vacui, the fear of emptiness.
+In light of the 2024 Styrian elections, in which right wing party FPÖ became the head of government, and lead to cultural cuts across the board, especially in the independent artist scene, the Steirischer Herbst adopted the motto "Red Flags."

 Since 2018, commissions by Alice Creischer, Josef Dabernig, Lawrence Abu Hamdan, Boris Charmatz, Thomas Hirschhorn, Thomas Hörl, Jakob Lena Knebl, Oscar Murillo, Joanna Rajkowska, Roee Rosen, Tino Sehgal, Hito Steyerl, Meg Stuart, and many others, have been shown at Steirischer Herbst.

-In 2020, Degot became the first festival director to be included in ArtReviews Power 100 list and was also selected by German art magazine Monopol as one of the 100 most influential people in the art world.